Would love your thoughts, please comment at the end of the post!

 (This is general information that is based on suggestions by our Mexico Bariatric Program.
 It has to be customized for each individual)

 Post-op Diet Right After Gastric Bypass

-- You can have beverages, like broth, low-calorie juice, and sugar-free Jell-O.
+- You can have broth, low-calorie juices, and sugar-free Jell-O.

 Phase – 1 (A Few Days after Gastric Bypass Surgery)

-- You may sip or drink liquids slowly, over an hour.
-Starting with 1 oz per hour and gradually moving to 6 oz per hour.
+- Sip or drink liquids slowly.
+Begin with 1 oz per hour and move to 6 oz per hour.

 - DO NOT use straws as the additional air may cause gas, discomfort and bloating.

 It is important to maintain fluids intake of about 64 ounces or more per day.
 This will help maintain the appropriate body levels of fluids and replace the losses from weight loss.

 Phase – 2 ( Full Liquids and Pureed Food)